True faith needs no publicizing. Robinson Chirinos is more than just a baseball player. In the North Texas community that he calls home, he’s a hero.

 Lord, show me how my actions reflect my beliefs.
 Then show me where they do not and guide me to correct my actions so that they do.
 Amen.

-Go Deeper — Think and pray about how you can get involved in your church’s or community’s giving organizations.
+Today's Challenge: Think and pray about how you can get involved in your church’s or community’s giving organizations.
 Or maybe someone in your family or neighborhood needs your faith to take action in their lives.